OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-09.md

 ## 2 Corinthians 9:10

-Now He who supplies seed to the sower and bread for food will supply and multiply your seed for sowing and increase the harvest of your righteousness;
+Now He who provides seed to the sower and bread for food will provide and multiply your seed for sowing and enhance the harvest of your righteousness;

 ## 2 Corinthians 9:11

-You will be enriched in everything for all liberality, which through us is producing thanksgiving to God.
+You will be enriched in every way for all generosity, which through us results in thanksgiving to God.

 ## 2 Corinthians 9:12

-For the ministry of this service is not only fully supplying the needs of the saints, but is also overflowing through many thanksgivings to God.
+For the ministry of this service is not only fully meeting the needs of the saints, but is also overflowing through many thanksgivings to God.

 ## 2 Corinthians 9:13